odhiambokevin/odhiambokevin.github.io/_posts/2023-12-20-random-quotes.md

 57. I have observed that to infants, the world is one big cinnamon cake.
 Everything is to be eaten.
 [April 5<sup>th</sup> 2016 11:42 am, Nairobi]
 58. A man is more accurately defined by his aversions rather than his pursuits.
 What he forbids himself from indulging, there and then, that is what the man really is. [ March 12<sup>th</sup> 6:28 pm 2016, Nairobi]
 59. There is a book you can choose to read.
 Then there is a book, long after the last page has been turned over, in our sense of things, realize that the book chose us. [ OCtober 14<sup>th</sup> 9:07 am 2025, Nairobi, Mihang'o] ref: The Man who Got Even with God
+60. Children, in their amusing half-asleep state when you wake them up for school, are so philosophical they conjure such deep thoughts on the subtle vanity of capitalism. [ OCtober 15<sup>th</sup> 6:27 am 2025, Nairobi, Mihang'o]